 Cardiac Physiologist Training and Degree Program Overviews

 Cardiac physiologists (as they are called in the U.K. and Australia) or cardiovascular technologists and technicians (CVTs, as they are more commonly known in the U.S.) assist physicians in diagnosing and treating medical conditions related to the human heart.
-Research cardiac physiology and cardiovascular technology undergraduate programs.
-Get information about courses, licensing options, requirements, job prospects and salary to make an informed decision about your education.
+Programs are found at associate's and bachelor's degree levels.

 Associate of Science in Cardiovascular Technology

 CVTs perform diagnostic tasks and provide therapeutic services for heart patients.
-Under the supervision of physicians, CVTs may monitor patients' heart rates, screen for heart disease symptoms, conduct ultrasound scans of the cardiovascular system, prepare charts and scans for physician analysis, insert cardiac catheters and clean patients.
-Students in associate degree programs are given practical training in clinical settings, such as hospitals, as well as classroom instruction focused on the natural sciences.
-A.S. programs can be completed in two years.
+Under the supervision of physicians, CVTs monitor patients' heart rates, screen for heart disease symptoms, conduct ultrasound scans of the cardiovascular system, prepare charts and scans for physician analysis, insert cardiac catheters, and clean patients.
+Students in associate degree programs are given practical training in clinical settings, such as hospitals, as well as classroom instruction focused on natural sciences.

-Cardiovascular programs typically have progressive course structures, meaning that courses must be taken in a specific sequence.
-Most programs begin with general education courses in English, mathematics and biology, and then proceed to cover advanced topics in diagnostic techniques.
-Topics may include:
+Cardiovascular programs have progressive course structures, meaning courses must be taken in a specific sequence.
+Most programs begin with general education courses in English, mathematics and biology, and proceed to cover advanced topics in diagnostic techniques.
+Topics include:

 - Anatomy and physiology